Current FHA Mortgage Rate

 Online lenders, credit unions and national banks all offer FHA loans, but the quotes will vary depending on the lender you contact.

-Recent FHA Loan Trends: Rising Rates, Faster Closings and Improving Credit Scores
+FHA Mortgage Rate Forecast: Rising Rates, Faster Closings and Improving Credit Scores

 As interest rates continue to rise, FHA loan rates also rose by as much as 0.6% over the past year.
 Average closing times for both FHA purchase and refinance loans have declined by two days over the past year, reflecting a faster closing process, while new FHA issues have shifted in favor of purchase mortgages over refinances.